Thermal imaging cameras available for residents to borrow !

 - Have paid a security deposit of £200 which is returned when the camera package is returned complete and undamaged.

 The loan of the camera is free.
 However, Transition St Albans does suggest a minimum voluntary donation of £10.
 Transition St Albans is a not for profit organisation run by volunteers.

 Booking a training session or to borrow one of the cameras

-The camera works most effectively in the evenings of the Winter months when the outside temperature drops low enough to highlight the heat leaking out from inside a house.
-During this period, any resident of the District who has satisfied the borrowing criteria below can borrow the camera for an evening and use it at their property to identify heat leaks and cold draughts.
+The camera works most effectively in the evenings of the winter months when the outside temperature drops low enough to highlight the heat leaking out from inside a house.
+During this period, any resident of the District who has satisfied the borrowing criteria above can borrow the camera for an evening and use it at their property to identify heat leaks and cold draughts.

 Remember, you can only book to borrow one of the cameras once you have attended the relevant a free training session.